Netanyahu seeks support for war in Gaza with speech to Congress but sparks protests and boycotts

 Netanyahu in his speech also may address a new China-brokered deal between Palestinian factions Hamas and Fatah to form a government together.
 The agreement was an attempt to resolve a rivalry that could make it even harder for Palestinians to secure a role governing Gaza whenever the war ends.
 Israel immediately denounced the pact, and State Department spokesman Matthew Miller called Hamas a terror group that should have no role in governing Palestinians.

-As the prime minister speaks, multiple protests are planned in and around the Capitol.
-The largest is set for Wednesday morning, with organizers planning to march around the Capitol demanding Netanyahu's arrest on war crimes charges.
-Relatives of Israeli hostages are planning a vigil on the National Mall.
+Secretary of State Antony Blinken said Friday that Iran's nuclear program — which it says is for civilian purposes — was now one to two weeks away from having enough enriched fuel for a nuclear bomb.
+Blinken said there was no sign Iran had decided to take the final steps to build a bomb.

+Speaking at a security conference in Colorado, Blinken blamed the Trump administration for pulling out of a deal aimed at containing Iran's nuclear program.

-Associated Press writers Stephen Groves and Mary Clare Jalonick contributed to this report.
+Associated Press writers Stephen Groves, Mary Clare Jalonick and Alanna Durkin Richer contributed to this report.

 Follow the AP's coverage of Israeli Prime Minister Benjamin Netanyahu at https://apnews.com/hub/benjamin-netanyahu.